 Healthier Food Dye Options

-All this research shows potential health problems for people who consume these artificial additives on a regular basis.
-So how can you prevent diseases from developing?
+Research continues to prove just how dangerous it can be to consume these artificial additives on a regular basis.
+So how can you make a better choice and prevent diseases from developing?

-Removing these synthetic dyes from your daily food intake helps.
-Opt for natural colorants for your food.
+Removing these synthetic dyes from your daily food intake will go a long way.
+As much as possible, opt for natural colorants for your food.

 If you’re looking to remove food dyes from your diet, your best bet is shopping at Trader Joe’s or Whole Foods Market, both of which have banned any product containing artificial dyes.